Friday, 22 September 2023

 The mother then started to doubt the wood burning cooking of the pizzas, saying that she could see into the oven and there was no wood.
 Husband pointed out that the wood burning would usually be underneath rather than pizzas draped over a pile of wood inside the oven itself.

 When Husband mentioned that he needed to go for a pee the mother informed him that in Germany it is traditional for men to sit down.
-Husband responded by saying that over the last couple of days he'd seen a lot of men at urinalysis and none of them sat down.
+Husband responded by saying that over the last couple of days he'd seen a lot of men at urinals and none of them sat down.

 We walked back to the hotel, partly hoping to walk off the immense fullness from dinner, over museum island and paused to watch people dancing in the grounds of a riverside bar.
 There was a huge crowd dancing, and all doing it properly; as in, paired up and doing the same dance.